The Unified Persistent Pipeline

 This reduces an entire class of bugs where something works in development but breaks after deployment because production rediscovered dependency behavior differently.

-From Execution to Intelligence
+From Execution to Authority

 Because Ionify persists dependency structure, transform history, artifact identities, and dependency ABI metadata, the engine can observe patterns that traditional stateless bundlers discard.